-The Nelson Mandela Bridge is a landmark gateway into Newtown, also known as the arts precinct of Johannesburg.
+The Nelson Mandela Bridge is a landmark gateway into Newtown, the arts precinct of Johannesburg.
 It is the largest cable-stayed bridge in southern Africa.

 Museum Africa in Newtown tells the story of life in South Africa from the Stone Age to the Nuclear Age and beyond.
-The museum is located in the old fruit-and-vegetable building next to the Market Theatre.